 By the way, if anyone actually reads these little blog postscripts I have been liking the YouTube Screenshots tool for grabbing a high quality frame of a video without trying to do it in the YouTube interface.

-The post "Choral Explanations and Leaky Faucets" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/08/choral-explanations-leaky-faucets/) on August 13, 2016.
+The post "Choral Explanations and Leaky Faucets" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/08/choral-explanations-leaky-faucets/) on August 13, 2016.